bharaniabhishek123/Shutteryfly_Challenge/README.md

+#Solution

+##Assumptions
+* *Assuming the order of  as type (site visit/customer) -> image upload -> order and since key and event_time are received with  no guaranteed order.
+We first sort the input data based on event_time.*

+* *Each Key (customer_id,site_id,order_id) is Unique.For example SITE_VISIT events will have unique page_id, IMAGE event will have unique image_id. second occurence of page_id/image_id will be an exception while for customer_id/order_id the second occurence should come as update else it will be an exception, all these exception will be recorded in log file*

+* *Assumption for CUSTOMER Event that NEW event will come first and then UPDATE event since file is sorted by event time. we handled this exception gracefully and all customer_id for which UPDATE event precedes the NEW event will be recorded in the log file.*

+* *Event Time is format = '%Y-%m-%dT%H:%M:%S.%fZ'*
+  No Time Conversion is expected.
+However we can extend this to convert to EST or other time.

+* *Some customers will only have SITE_VISIT and CUSTOMER event, no order/images*
+  We will default revenuePerVisit for such customers  as 0.00 and calculate visitsPerWeek assuming they may have orders in future.

+* *Please note that the timeframe for this calculation should come from D.*
+ To use the timeframe from data that was ingested into D to calculate the LTV to find start  start and end dates of your LTV calculation.
+So, D may contain more than 1 year worth of data for a customerID.
+In other words the date range can be very wide or narrow and may span more than or less than 52 weeks.
+We should be counting the number of visits week wise.
+visits = ['2017-01-02','2017-01-09','2018-01-01','2018-01-02','2018-05-02','2018-06-03']
+visits_weekwise = [1,2,1,1,18,22]
+Total site visits = 6 and distinct weeks are 4
+number of site visits per week  = 6/4 = 1.50

+##Data Structure Used
+    Input to Ingestion:                 Updated D from Ingestion/Input to TopXSimpleLTVCustomers
+    D = {                               D = {
+        'customer': defaultdict(),          'customer':{customer_id(key):[lastnm ,city,state]}
+        'site_visit': defaultdict(),        'site_visit':{page_id(key):{{'customer_id': customer_id},{'event_time': [event_time]}}}
+        'image': defaultdict(),             'image':{image_id(key):{'customer_id':customer_id}  } # Not needed
+        'order': defaultdict()             'order':{order_id(key):[{'customer_id':customer_id}, {'order_id':total_amount}, {'event_time' :[event_time]}]}
+        }                                   }

+## Ingestion Summary
+----------Ingestion Summary----------
+----------Total Number of Events Processed  : 1252500
+----------Total Distinct CustomerId Ingested: 500
+----------Ingestion Time (in secs)          : 28.689338

+## TopXSimpleLTVCustomers Sumary
+----------Time for get Top 50 customers(in secs): 178.478944

+## First Naive Solution
+###Assumptions (later confirmed with shutterfly team that below assumptions are wrong)
+* *UPDATE on ORDER events: assumption is customer_id will not be updated, we are incrementing the visit count and updating total amount*
+* *UPDATE on CUSTOMER events:we are incrementing the visit count and updating last_name etc.*
+* *Visit count should be incremented for all event types*
+This is critical assumption.
+However, we can change it to count VISIT only when event type is SITE_VISIT.

+## Naive Solution Performance
+* *Total execution time for 1.25 million events.*
+  Total Number of Events Processed      : 1252535    events
+  Ingestion Time (in secs)              : 156.128368 secs
+  Total Time to get the top x customers : 0.002979   secs
+  Total run time                        : 156.161186 secs
+  To replicate the same results, please generate the synthetic test data using DataGenerator.py inside unit_test folder.

 #Shutterfly Customer Lifetime Value

 One way to analyze acquisition strategy and estimate marketing cost is to calculate the Lifetime Value (“LTV”) of a customer.
 Simply speaking, LTV is the projected revenue that customer will generate during their lifetime.